Mooka, Tochigi: Climate

-Mooka has a Humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
+Mooka has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
 The average annual temperature in Mooka is 13.5 C. The average annual rainfall is 1306.2 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.5 C, and lowest in January, at around 1.6 C.